-Policies adopted for the induction and training of Trustees
+e.
+Policies adopted for the induction and training of Trustees f.
+Organisational structure

 New Trustees attend an induction program.
 The induction program includes a meeting with the CEO and the Chair of the Board, and provision of policy and procedures documents that are appropriate to the role they undertake as Trustees with particular emphasis on the committee work that they will undertake.